Reading Program Coordinator

 Description

-• Annual compensation of $120,000, distributed weekly.
-Health, dental, and vision coverage begins day one
+• Annual salary of $120,000, distributed weekly.
+Comprehensive health, dental, and vision coverage starts on day one

 What you will be doing